 Should I be worried?

 It can be really difficult to tell when a relationship is abusive, especially for others outside the relationship.
-Maybe the relationship is an unhappy one, or challenging for different reasons, or its just a relationship that looks different from what we're used to ourselves.
+Maybe the relationship is an unhappy one, or challenging for different reasons, or it's just a relationship that looks different from what we're used to ourselves.

 However, if something doesn't feel right, or you've noticed a potential sign of abuse, don't ignore your gut feeling.
 Ignoring the signs could leave the person you're worried about feeling more alone.
 Taking notice is the first step to helping them.